When politicians draw their own districts, they can rig the maps to keep themselves and their party in power.

 The practice, known as gerrymandering, is as old as the Republic and has become dangerously precise in our data-driven digital age.
 Partisan mapmakers manipulate voting lines to protect their incumbents from challengers and keep their political party in power.
 Sometimes deals are negotiated with the opposing party, but party power still overrides community interests – leaving voters with little chance of meaningful competition or choice.

-That is why Common Cause Oregon, a nonpartisan government watchdog organization, is proud to join the People Not Politicians coalition.
+That is why we, a nonpartisan government watchdog organization, are proud to join the People Not Politicians coalition.
 We urge our members and Oregonians statewide to support the 2020 ballot initiative to create an independent redistricting commission and end gerrymandering.

 People Not Politicians is a statewide coalition of Oregonians and organizations concerned about good government.
 In November 2019, People Not Politicians filed a ballot initiative to change the way legislative and congressional districts are drawn by amending the state constitution.
 If approved by Oregon voters, the initiative would replace the current redistricting process controlled by partisan politicians with an independent citizen redistricting commission comprised of impartial Oregon voters.